Closing the Gap between TD Learning and Supervised Learning with $Q$-Conditioned Maximization: Experiments

-To evaluate the performance of our \textbf{GC\textit{Rein}SL} to tasks with higher-dimensional input observations, we implemented it on \texttt{Antmaze} and \texttt{Visual-Pointmaze} described in \citep{ghugare2024closing}.
-In \cref{fig:ant goal results}, we observe that \textbf{GC\textit{Rein}SL} improves the performance of DT and RvS across all \texttt{Antmaze} datasets, with particularly notable improvements on the medium and large datasets.
-In \cref{sc:visual-input}, we report the results on \texttt{Visual-Pointmaze} datasets.
+To evaluate the performance of our \textbf{GC\textit{Rein}SL} to tasks with higher-dimensional input observations, we implemented it on \texttt{Visual-Pointmaze} and \texttt{Antmaze} described in \citet{ghugare2024closing}.
+As shown in Figure \ref{fig:visual point goal results}, the comparison between \textbf{GC\textit{Rein}SL} and OCBC, related state-of-the-art goal data augmentation methods in the \texttt{Visual-Pointmaze} dataset, demonstrates its scalability to visual observations. \textbf{GC\textit{Rein}SL} enhances the stitching performance of OCBC methods across all tasks, highlighting the strength of SL methods in datasets with diverse state-goal distributions.
+It is noteworthy that SGDA exhibits the lowest robustness, performing even worse than the original DT on the \texttt{Visual-Pointmaze-Medium} and \texttt{Visual-Pointmaze-Large} dataset.
+This suggests that the random selection of goals may result in the inclusion of numerous low-quality goals, such as unreachable goals \citep{yang2023swapped}.
+In Appendix \ref{sc:visual-input}, we report the results on \texttt{Antmaze} datasets.
 We find that on all datasets, compared to other data augmentation methods, our \textbf{GC\textit{Rein}SL} (almost) always performs better than previous approaches, demonstrating that our method remains effective in the high-dimensional problem setting.